ansible/dispatcherd/docs/design_notes.md

 2. **Worker**: In the worker code (`WorkerSignalHandler`), the `SIGUSR1` handler raises `DispatcherCancel`, which immediately stops the current task’s execution path.

-3. **Shutdown**: In contrast, a full worker shutdown or system-wide stop can still use SIGTERM or SIGINT.
-That’s typically not per-task, but a broader action telling the entire worker to exit.
+3. **Shutdown**: In contrast, a full worker shutdown typically uses SIGINT, or the main process can call terminate().
+The SIGTERM signal isn't used by default for per-worker shutdown in current code.

 #### Why SIGUSR1